MalcolmMcLean/minixml/TestCode/readme.txt

 This just tests the parser's load function, and then walks the document tree, printing out the tags.
 But it shows off the error reporting capabilities.

+printxml.c

+Run the XML through the parser, and print it back out.
+Essential test program.

 striptags.c

 Shows how utterly simple it is to strip the tags and obtain the data string using the facilities of the parser.
 It also shows up one of the problems - whitespace handling in XML is difficult and currently the parser does not attempt it.